General

 Any information provided in your application may be shared and subject to verification with other government departments/agencies, including VicScreen, as required.

-Application process
+Application Process

 How do I write a project description?

-How do I answer the application question?
+How do I answer the application question in Uncovering Talent?

-There is only one application question in the form.
-It is important to provide a comprehensive overview of your project, including what you are proposing to do, the timeframe you are delivering the project, any key milestones and key collaborators on the project.
+There is only one application question for the Uncovering Talent focus area.
+It is important to provide a comprehensive overview of your activity, including what you are proposing to do, key outcomes of the activity as well as detailing why it is important for your career/practice.

 What supporting material do I provide with my application?

-• Project Management Timeline
+- Project Management Timeline (Projects only)

-• Creative support material
+- Creative support material

 Optional support material may include:

-• Additional CV/bios
+- Additional CV/bios

-• Budget notes
+- Budget notes

-• Support documentation to provide if your project involves Indigenous Cultural Intellectual Property (ICIP) and/or collaborations with First Peoples creatives or community/Elder(s)
+- Support documentation to provide if your project involves Indigenous Cultural Intellectual Property (ICIP) and/or collaborations with First Peoples creatives or community/Elder(s)

-• Community engagement strategy for activity with community
+- Community engagement strategy for activity with community

 Ensure you prepare the require support documents and any optional support materials ahead of the program closing date, so you have everything prepared for the submission of your application.

-• The main stages and tasks of the project, between the project start date and end date.
+- The main stages and tasks of the project, between the project start date and end date.

-• For each stage and task identified you should include details of the activity and/or task detail and personnel involved.
+- For each stage and task identified you should include details of the activity and/or task detail, and personnel involved.

-• Where engagement is occurring with audiences or communities, identify the community and detail location.
+- Where engagement is occurring with audiences or communities, identify the community and detail location.

-• Include any contingency planning which accounts for any delays or risks to the activity.
+- Include any contingency planning which accounts for any delays or risks to the activity.

-• Identify any background information and potential future opportunities outside of the project start and end date
+- Identify any background information and potential future opportunities outside of the project start and end date.

 What is an auspice?